Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 1. __*Instruction to hover & focus or tap & click.*__

-- PROBLEM: As the work history timeline is not a well-known interaction I felt it was important to instruct the user as to how to interact with it.
+- **PROBLEM:** As the work history timeline is not a well-known interaction I felt it was important to instruct the user as to how to interact with it.
 This was complicated by the fact that on a mobile device one has to tap and on desktops (generally) one has to hover.
 I needed a way to deliver both sets of instructions dependent on the type of interaction the user would have.

-- SOLUTION: The ```@media (hover:none) {}``` and ```@media (hover:hover) {}``` queries enabled me to display and hide two separate classes that displayed the two separate sets of instructions.
+- **SOLUTION:** The ```@media (hover:none) {}``` and ```@media (hover:hover) {}``` queries enabled me to display and hide two separate classes that displayed the two separate sets of instructions.

 2. __*Making the information keyboard accessible.*__

-- PROBLEM: Because the icons are not links they were not tabable by default.
+- **PROBLEM:** Because the icons are not links they were not tabbable by default.
-- SOLUTION: For keyboard users I added ```tabindex="0"``` to each of the icons to make the information accessible.
+- **SOLUTION:** For keyboard users I added ```tabindex="0"``` to each of the icons to make the information accessible.

 3. __*Making the X close button keyboard accessible.*__
-- PROBLEM: Whether or not to make the timeline close buttons keyboard accessible.
+- **PROBLEM:** Whether or not to make the timeline close buttons keyboard accessible.
-- SOLUTION: I decided against implementing this, for the simple reason that were I to add the X buttons to the tabindex, if the keyboard user wanted to see all the timeline infos, they would have to tab twice as much to tab through the close buttons.
+- **SOLUTION:** I decided against implementing this, for the simple reason that were I to add the X buttons to the tabindex, if the keyboard user wanted to read all the timeline information, they would have to tab twice as much to tab through the close buttons.

 4. __*Hiding the icon and timeline line on mobile screens.*__
-- PROBLEM: Because the timeline information is positioned absolutely, z-index didn't work for hiding the icons and timeline line when the information was displayed.
+- **PROBLEM:** Because the timeline information is positioned absolutely, z-index didn't work for hiding the icons and timeline line when the information was displayed.

-- SOLUTION 1:  My initial jQuery code used a set of rules to make the icon and timeline line visible and hidden when the corresponding icon was tapped on small screens.
+- **SOLUTION 1:**  My initial jQuery code used a set of rules to make the icon and timeline line visible and hidden when the corresponding icon was tapped on small screens.
-- SOLUTION 2:  I then realised that instead of applying the z-index rule to the icon and timeline line, I could apply it to the information itself and that did away with the need to hide and show the icon and line.
+- **SOLUTION 2:**  I then realised that instead of applying the z-index rule to the icon and timeline line, I could apply it to the information itself and that did away with the need to hide and show the icon and line.

 ## 5. Skills